NelsonPython/Connect_IoT_Device_to_I3/README.md

 ## Designing device capabilities

 To be a data broker, you need an IoT device capable of running [MQTT](https://en.wikipedia.org/wiki/MQTT).
 [MQTT libraries](http://mqtt.org/) are available in multiple programming languages, including Python, Java, JavaScript, C, and others.

-Here are tutorials for devices you can build:
+These tutorials use the [MQTT libraries for Python](https://pypi.org/project/paho-mqtt/):

  - <a href="https://github.com/NelsonPython/AstroPiOTA">AstroPiOTA environment sensor</a>

 - <a href="https://github.com/NelsonPython/EnviroPhat">EnviroPhat weather station</a>

 - <a href="https://github.com/NelsonPython/CO2TVOC">CO2-TVOC air quality sensor</a>

-Note:  Picamera for reporting foot traffic and identifying parking spaces is scheduled for phase 2

 ## Setting up test accounts